-- 5.1.
-The Client shall have demonstrable technical and contract management competence appropriate to the type, scope and extent of the project to be planned, designed and procured for construction in: - a) Project Development Stage studies; - b) Design Stages; - c) Construction Contract Procurement Stage procedures including selection of a Form of Contract; - d) Construction Stage and management. - 5.2.
-Such competence shall be demonstrable and evaluated on the basis of: - a) the Corporate Competence of the Client body in relation to the proposed project and/or; - b) the competence of individual staff within the Client body including their availability for the project. - 5.3.
-In the absence of appropriate experience for any part of the project, the Client shall appoint a Client's Representative.
+- 5.1 The Client shall have demonstrable technical and contract management competence appropriate to the type, scope and extent of the project to be planned, designed and procured for construction in: - a) Project Development Stage studies; - b) Design Stages, - c) Construction Contract Procurement Stage procedures including selection of a Form of Contract, - d) Construction Stage and management. - 5.2 Such competence shall be demonstrable and evaluated on the basis of: - a) the Corporate Competence of the Client body in relation to the proposed project and/or; - b) the competence of individual staff within the Client body including their availability for the project. - 5.3 In the absence of appropriate experience for any part of the project, the Client shall appoint a Client's Representative.
 The appointment of a Client's Representative should be based on a structured selection exercise.
-The criteria for the selection and appointment of a Client's Representative should be similar to those with which the Client assesses his own capability at the outset and include consideration of the following: - a) the Corporate Competence of the company including references from previous clients (which should be followed up);
+The criteria for the selection and appointment of a Client's Representative should be similar to those with which the Client assesses his own capability at the outset and include consideration of the following: - the Corporate Competence of the company including references from previous clients (which should be followed up); - b) the competence of staff; - c) named Key Personnel; - d) an assessment of the project planning competence including the planning, procurement, execution and interpretation of site and ground investigations; - e) design capability including competence in the type of Tunnel Works to be designed and associated construction techniques; - f) capability in respect of the management (or procurement in the case of design-construct arrangements) of design, Design Checking and review procedures and the preparation of appropriate design-related Risk Assessments and Risk Registers,

-- b) the competence of staff; - c) named Key Personnel; - an assessment of the project planning competence including the planning, procurement, execution and interpretation of site and ground investigations; - e) design capability including competence in the type of Tunnel Works to be designed and associated construction techniques; - f) capability in respect of the management (or procurement in the case of design-construct arrangements) of design, Design Checking and review procedures and the preparation of appropriate design-related Risk Assessments and Risk Registers; - g) capability in respect of the identification and management during the Design Stage of health and safety design-related matters including those relating directly to operatives and all other persons directly engaged on the Tunnel Works as well as such matters arising from design arrangement(s) that will impact on Third Parties and the preparation of appropriate Risk Assessments and Risk Registers; - h) presentation by Key Personnel proposed for the project and confirmation of their availability; - i) financial stability of the company/organisation. - 5.4.
-The Client shall take full responsibility for the information prepared by him (or by his Client's Representative) and issued to tenderers as 'works information'. - 5.5 The Client shall ensure that provision is made for the appointment(s) of an identified individual or individuals who is/are suitably qualified and experienced and hence competent in risk management practices and responsible for the identification, collection, collation and coordination of hazards and associated risks and the development and preparation of appropriate Risk Assessments and Risk Registers for each and all stages of a Tunnel Works consistent with the requirements of this Code. - 5.6 The Client shall take into account all other matters relating to his role and responsibilities referred to in subsequent sections of this Code.
+- g) capability in respect of the identification and management during the Design Stage of health and safety design-related matters including those relating directly to operatives and all other persons directly engaged on the Tunnel Works as well as such matters arising from design arrangement(s) that will impact on Third Parties and the preparation of appropriate Risk Assessments and Risk Registers; - h) presentation by Key Personnel proposed for the project and confirmation of their availability; - i) financial stability of the company/organisation. - 5.4 The Client shall take full responsibility for the information prepared by him (or by his Client's

+Representative) and issued to tenderers as 'works information'.

+- 5.5 The Client shall ensure that provision is made for the appointment(s) of an identified individual or individuals who is/are suitably qualified and experienced and hence competent in risk management practices and responsible for the identification, collection, collation and coordination of hazards and associated risks and the development and preparation of appropriate Risk Assessments and Risk Registers for each and all stages of a Tunnel Works consistent with the requirements of this Code. - 5.6 The Client shall identify and make available arrangements for checking of designs, construction supervision and monitoring of the Tunnel Works. - 5.7 The Client shall develop and maintain during the course of the Tunnel Works (or have developed and maintained on his behalf) an Overall Management Organisation Chart which should identify reporting structures and lines of communication between the Client (or Client's Representative), the Designer(s)and the Contractor including supervision and monitoring of the Tunnel Works.
+The Chart should be accompanied with curricula vitae of key personnel from these organisations to support and demonstrate the competence of those persons designated for the design, construction and project management of the works. - 5.8 The Client shall take into account all other matters relating to his role and responsibilities referred to in subsequent sections of this Code.

-6. PROJECT DEVELOPMENT STAGE
+6 PROJECT DEVELOPMENT STAGE